 Model-Year Additions on Carryover Vehicle(s) or Engine(s)

 If a manufacturer has a previously issued exemption Executive Order and has requested to add model-years to the same vehicle or engine coverage, the Executive Officer shall evaluate applicable emission certification standards, worst case vehicle(s) or engine(s) tested, other information used in prior exemption Executive Order(s), and whether the emissions control system has changed and emissions would be negatively impacted for the requested additional model years.
+For EV conversions, the Executive Officer shall evaluate the information used in prior exemption Executive Orders.
 The Executive Officer shall grant the request upon determining that the findings leading to the initial exemption Executive Order approval are valid for the added model years.
 The device(s) must maintain the same design (excluding exterior appearances, such as color), fit, and function as described in prior exemption Executive Order(s).
 A new exemption Executive Order will be issued without the need of additional testing.
 New part numbers can be assigned to the model-year additions only.

 Private Label(s) or Extending Coverage to Subsidiaries